 New housing schemes

-The disproportionate impact on Māori communities of the 1918 influenza epidemic – the Māori death rate was eight times that of Europeans – led to new initiatives to improve housing and public health in kāinga.
+The disproportionate impact on Māori communities of the 1918 influenza epidemic – the Māori death rate was more than eight times that for Europeans – led to new initiatives to improve housing and public health in kāinga.
 During the 1920s Māori rural land development schemes included provision for building new houses.
-A new programme initiated under the Native Housing Act 1935, provided loans of up to £750 to applicants who had land and could make repayments.
+A programme initiated under the Native Housing Act 1935 provided loans of up to £750 to applicants who had land and could make repayments.
 A 1938 amendment set up a special housing fund of £50,000 for poor and needy Māori.

-The three initiatives were based on the principle of self-help; housing assistance was through loans rather than social housing provision.
-A lack of funding and materials, complexities over land titles (because Māori land was generally owned by many people rather than just one title-holder), and the fact many Māori were too poor to service loans hampered the schemes’ effectiveness.
+The three initiatives were based on the principle of self-help; housing assistance was through loans rather than the provision of social housing.
+A lack of funding and materials, complexities over land titles (because Māori land was generally owned jointly by many people), and the fact many Māori were too poor to service loans hampered the schemes’ effectiveness.
 Accordingly, most new houses were built under the rural land development schemes (1,244 by 1940) rather than the Housing Act schemes (368 by 1940).

 In 1933 Dr Harold Turbott conducted a housing survey of Māori kāinga in Waiapu district (East Cape).
 He found 60% of houses were overcrowded; 50% had unsafe water supplies; 50% of pit toilets were faulty; 30% had no toilet, and only 6% had a bath and 13% a sink.